 Understanding Plant Succession

 Which comes first: the chicken or the egg?
 Which comes first: the fungi or the trees?

-nnual plants (our primary food crops) are basically nature’s “scabs.”
-They’re fast-growing plants that rapidly cover exposed soil and put carbon-rich biomass back into the soil to allow for plant succession to continue ownward towards the forest stage.
+Annual plants (our primary food crops) are basically nature’s “scabs.”
+They’re fast-growing plants that rapidly cover exposed soil and put carbon-rich biomass back into the soil to allow for plant succession to continue onward towards the final forest stages of succession.

 Nature uses plants to cover/protect its exposed living “skin” (e.g. the soil) with shade and decomposing biomass (leaves, twigs, etc.).
 That biomass is slowly eaten and incorporated into the soil by microbial decomposers, which then release those nutrients in a bioavailable form to plants.
 And the cycle repeats.